 Tastings are either indoors in a family room style setting (fireplace, couch) or weather permitting outdoors on a deck (for brisk mornings, there is a fire-pit outside on the deck).
 If guests desire, they can also visit the production operations located on the first floor of the building.
 Be sure to also visit the special ‘hidden’ room that houses some of Grant’s collection of various liquors and other mementos from prominent wine club members and or celebrities.

 But you really want to be outdoors here on their deck weather permitting; it is quiet, the views are of terraced vineyards but mostly of rugged forested hillsides stretching out as far as one can see.
-While this location feels quite remote, in fact it is only about a 12–15-minute drive in from the valley floor and the Silverado Trail.
+While this location feels quite remote, in fact it is only about a 12–15-minute drive from the valley floor and the Silverado Trail.

 For more information or to schedule an appointment to Aonair, visit: www.aonairwine.com